TarikSeyceri/OllamaOptivus.ai/README.md

 ## Overview

 Ollama Optivus is a video processing AI based solution designed to analyze and extract meaningful information from video files.
-It uses a combination of technologies including computer vision (YOLO), optical character recognition (OCR), and speech-to-text transcription (Whisper).
+It uses a combination of technologies, including computer vision (YOLO), optical character recognition (OCR), and speech-to-text transcription (Whisper).

 It processes videos by extracting audio and analyzing the content frame-by-frame to identify text and objects.
-Then generates detailed information based on the analysis then forwards it to an Ollama Large Language Model.
+It then generates detailed information based on the analysis and forwards it to an Ollama Large Language Model.

 ## Features
 - **Video Upload and Management**: Upload, List, and Delete video files from the server.

 - **Video Processing**: Process video files by extracting audio, transcribing speech, detecting objects and texts in frames, and generating prompts to be used in an AI LLM.

-- **AI LLM**: Integrated with Ollama for advanced AI-based processing, supports all ollama based models such as `deepseek-r1` or `llama3.2`.
+- **AI LLM**: Integrated with Ollama for advanced AI-based processing, and supports all Ollama based models such as `deepseek-r1` or `llama3.2`.

 ## Video Processing Flow
 1. **Video Upload**: Upload the video to the server.